-Onxeo Receives Notice of Allowance for a New Patent Broadening the Protection of AsiDNA in Combination With a PARP Inhibitor in the United States
+Onxeo Receives Notice of Allowance for a New Patent Broadening the Protection of AsiDNA in combination with a PARP Inhibitor in the United States

+This new patent protects both AsiDNA in combination with a PARP inhibitor and the use of the combination for the treatment of HR-proficient cancers

-Onxeo S.A.
-(Euronext Paris, NASDAQ Copenhagen: ONXEO), hereafter “Onxeo” or “the Company”, a clinical-stage biotechnology company specializing in the development of innovative drugs targeting tumor DNA Damage response (DDR), in particular against rare or resistant cancers, today announced that it has received from the U.S. Patent and Trademark Office (USPTO), a Notice Allowance for a patent which enhances in the United States the protection of AsiDNA, its first- in-class inhibitor of tumor DNA repair, in combination with any PARP inhibitor (PARPi).
+PARIS, June 09, 2021 (GLOBE NEWSWIRE) -- Onxeo S.A.
+(Euronext Paris, NASDAQ Copenhagen: ONXEO) (hereafter “Onxeo” or “the Company”), a clinical-stage biotechnology company specializing in the development of innovative drugs targeting tumor DNA Damage response (DDR), in particular against rare or resistant cancers, today announced that it has received from the U.S. Patent and Trademark Office (USPTO), a Notice Allowance for a patent which enhances in the United States the protection of AsiDNA, its first-in-class inhibitor of tumor DNA repair, in combination with any PARP inhibitor (PARPi).
 This patent protects both the combination of AsiDNA with a PARPi and its use for the treatment of certain cancers for which the DNA repair pathway via homologous recombination (HR) is not impaired or deficient.
 These so-called HR-proficient tumors are significantly less sensitive to treatment with PARP inhibitors.

 This new patent completes, in a key territory, the already robust patent family protecting AsiDNA in combination with PARP inhibitors.
 It will provide a term of protection until 2036.